Cable-stayed bridge: Designs

-Depending on the design, the columns may be vertical or angled or curved relative to the bridge deck.
+Depending on the design, the columns may be vertical, angled relative to vertical, or curved.

 Variations

 Side-spar cable-stayed bridge

 A side-spar cable-stayed bridge uses a central tower supported only on one side.
 This design allows the construction of a curved bridge.

 Cantilever spar cable-stayed bridge

-Far more radical in its structure, the Puente del Alamillo (1992) uses a single cantilever spar on one side of the span, with cables on one side only to support the bridge deck.
-Unlike other cable-stayed types, this bridge exerts considerable overturning force upon its foundation and the spar must resist the bending caused by the cables, as the cable forces are not balanced by opposing cables.
+Far more radical in its structure, the Puente del Alamillo (1992) uses a single cantilever spar on one side of a single span, with cables on one side only to support the bridge deck.
+Unlike other cable-stayed types, this bridge exerts considerable overturning force upon its foundation, and the spar must resist bending caused by the cables, as the cable forces are not balanced by opposing cables.
 The spar of this particular bridge forms the gnomon of a large garden sundial.
 Related bridges by the architect Santiago Calatrava include the Puente de la Mujer (2001), Sundial Bridge (2004), Chords Bridge (2008), and Assut de l'Or Bridge (2008).